-- To design and verify the characteristics and operation of feedback amplifier and oscillator circuits. - Simulation of feedback amplifier and oscillator circuits using PSPICE software.
+- To design and verify the characteristics and operation of feedback amplifier and oscillator circuits. - Simulation of feedback amplifier and oscillator circuits using PSPICE software

 - 1. Design and Analysis of Feedback Amplifiers - 2.
 Design and Verification of Oscillators - 3.
 Design of Class C Single Tuned Amplifier - 4.
-Design of Collector Coupled Astable Multivibrator - 5.
-Design of Collector Coupled Monostable Multivibrator - 6.
-Design of Fixed Bias Bistable Multivibrator - 7.
+Design of Collector Coupled AstableMultivibrator - 5.
+Design of Collector Coupled MonostableMultivibrator - 6.
+Design of Fixed Bias BistableMultivibrator - 7.
 Design of UJT Relaxation Oscillator - 8.
 Characteristics of OpAmp. - 9.
 Inverting and Non-Inverting Amplifiers and Voltage follower - 10.
 Adder, Subtractor, Difference amplifier, Integrator, Differentiator - 11.
 Instrumentation Amplifier - 12.
 Active 2nd Order Butterworth Filters - 13.
 Design of Multivibrators and Schmitt Trigger using opAmp - 14.
 Design of Multivibrators using 555 timer. - 15.
 Simulation using PSpice, Netlist of above experiments

-At the end of the course the student will be able to
+On completion of this course the student will be able to: